-Operating Agreements do not need to be filed with the commonwealth.
+Operating agreements do not need to be filed with the commonwealth.
 However, they are legally binding documents that should be kept in a safe place if needed in the future.
-In the absence of an Operating Agreement, your LLC will be subject to the rules and regulations laid out in Pennsylvania law.
+In the absence of an operating agreement, your LLC will be subject to the default rules and regulations laid out in Pennsylvania law.

-To remove a member, you will need to file a Certificate of Amendment and pay a $70 processing fee.
-Note that any removal of a member will be subject to any rules set forth in your Operating Agreement.
+To remove a member, you will need to file a Certificate of Amendment and pay a processing fee.
+Note that any removal of a member will be subject to any rules set forth in your operating agreement.

-To dissolve your LLC, you will need to file a Certificate of Dissolution and pay a $70 fee.
+To dissolve your LLC, you will need to file a Certificate of Dissolution and pay a fee.
 This does not, however, end the existence of the LLC.
-To fully terminate the LLC, all debts, taxes, and other liabilities must be paid or resolved, and a Certificate of Termination must be filed for $70.
+To fully terminate the LLC, all debts, taxes, and other liabilities must be paid or resolved, and a Certificate of Termination must be filed for an additional fee.